aboodswiti/linktree/README.md

 Implement username slugs to personalize user URLs, making them more memorable and user-friendly.

-### Creating Linktree Links
+### Linktree Links

 Enable users to create and manage their Linktree links for sharing their content effortlessly.

 ## Contributing

-If you'd like to contribute to the Linktree On Rails project, feel free to submit pull requests or open issues.
-Your contributions are highly appreciated.
+Feel free to contribute to this project by submitting pull requests or reporting issues.
+This project is for learning purposes, and your input is valuable.